jagrosh/MusicBot/README.md

 # Questions/Suggestions/Bug Reports
 If you'd like to suggest changes to how the bot functions, recommend more customization options, or report bugs, feel free to either open an [Issue](https://github.com/jagrosh/MusicBot/issues) on this repository, or join [my Discord server](https://discord.gg/0p9LSGoRLu6Pet0k).
 If you like this bot, be sure to add a star to the libraries that make this possible: [**JDA**](https://github.com/DV8FromTheWorld/JDA) and [**lavaplayer**](https://github.com/sedmelluq/lavaplayer)

+# Editing
+This bot (and the source code here) is not meant to be edited.
+The main purpose of having the source public is to show the capabilities of the libraries, and to allow others to understand how the bot works.
+There are many requirements and dependencies required to edit and compile it, and there will not be support provided for people looking to make changes on their own.
+Instead, consider making a feature request (see the above section).
+If you still choose to make edits, please do so in accordance with the Apache 2.0 License.

 # Example
 ![Example](http://i.imgur.com/gxDdlRL.png)